 1. Size & Attendance

 The entire complex that comprises the two theme parks, three hotels, and the Downtown Disney District is 500 acres.
 Among those acres, Disneyland claims 85 and Disney California Adventure takes up another 72.
-According to the Themed Entertainment Association’s 2014 Theme Park Index, more than 16 million visitors came to Disneyland in 2014, and about half of that visited Disney California Adventure.
+And, while Disney won't release daily attendance numbers, park experts estimate that the Happiest Place on Earth has at least 44,000 visitors each day, according to the Los Angeles Times.

 2. Themed Areas

-Disneyland: Guests get their initial taste of Disneyland as they enter onto Main Street, USA -- the first of eight themed sections in the park.
-Others are Tomorrowland, Fantasyland, Mickey’s Toontown, Frontierland, Critter Country, New Orleans Square, and Adventureland.
-Sleeping Beauty Castle serves as the centerpiece, standing behind Partners, a statue of Walt Disney and Mickey Mouse holding hands.
+Guests get their initial taste of Disneyland as they enter onto Main Street, USA: the first of nine themed sections in the park.
+Others are Adventureland, Frontierland, New Orleans Square, Critter Country, Fantasyland, Mickey's Toontown, Tomorrowland, and Star Wars: Galaxy's Edge.
+Sleeping Beauty Castle serves as the park's main centerpiece.

-Disney California Adventure: Here, you can meander through seven themed areas: Buena Vista Street, Grizzly Peak, Paradise Pier, Pacific Wharf, Hollywood Land, Cars Land, and "a bug's land."
-There isn’t an official icon here, but Buena Vista Street sets the stage for what the rest of the park has in store.
-(Fun fact: Buena Vista Street is home to a reproduction of the Carthay Circle Theater, the venue where Snow White and the Seven Dwarfs -- Disney’s first animated film -- hosted its premiere in 1937.)
-This park has its own statue of Walt Disney and Mickey Mouse; called Storytellers, the piece depicts Walt arriving in Los Angeles in 1923.
+At Disney California Adventure, you can meander through seven themed areas: Buena Vista Street, Pixar Pier, Paradise Gardens Park (previously known as Paradise Pier), Grizzly Peak, Pacific Wharf, Hollywood Land, and Cars Land.
+Buena Vista Street sets the stage for what the rest of the park has in store.
+(Fun fact: Buena Vista Street is home to a reproduction of the Carthay Circle Theater, the venue where Snow White and the Seven Dwarfs, Disney’s first animated film, hosted its premiere in 1937.)
+California Adventure has its own statue of Walt Disney and Mickey Mouse, which depicts Walt arriving in Los Angeles in 1923.

 The parks each have around 30 quick service and table service restaurants, where you can snack on Mickey pretzels and lobster nachos or sit down for duck wings and shrimp scampi.
-There’s one major difference when it comes to drinking in the parks: Disneyland doesn't serve alcohol, but Disney California Adventure has a number of places where you can imbibe.
+While Disneyland has been alcohol-free since its opening, Olga's Cantina, which part of the new Star Wars: Galaxy's Edge, serves alcohol to those of age.

 4. Big-name Attractions